unicode-org/message-format-wg/exploration/0487-whitespace.md

 - command line utilities often need to emit a newline at the end of a message
 - creating bullet lists
 - indenting text
+- manually aligning multi-line text that is rendered with a monospace font

 ## Use-Cases